-DMPs provide a centralized data platform that aggregates cookie browsing behavior to create large, de-identified audiences for targeting across digital channels.
+DMPs provide a centralised data platform that aggregates cookie browsing behavior to create large, de-identified audiences for targeting across digital channels.

-What Martech do you need and how do you set it up to realize the opportunity of cross-channel insight and personalization for service, marketing, and loyalty?
+What Martech do you need and how do you set it up to realise the opportunity of cross-channel insight and personalisation for service, marketing and loyalty?

 The reality is vendors can over promise, technologies don’t easily integrate, data is messy, and you have limited resource, time and budget to solve this web of complexity.